 The Department envisions that professionals in a wide range of settings will use this LMI primer, from middle and high school classrooms in which educators and counselors are helping guide student research about careers, to community settings where workforce professionals are supporting youth, whether in or out-of-school, that are placed in work-based learning experiences.
 This manual will be useful to educators in academic and comprehensive high schools as well as career vocational technical high schools.
 It will also support training and education being offered to adult learners in community colleges, workforce training programs, and other related programs throughout the state.

-1 To learn more about ESE's guidance to practitioners about Career Development Education generally, see its publication titled the Career Development Education Guide and Glossary, which can be found at the Connecting Activities page of the ESE website.
+1 To learn more about DESE's guidance to practitioners about Career Development Education generally, see its publication titled the Career Development Education Guide and Glossary, which can be found at the Connecting Activities page of the DESE website.